 - Family income of 250% of poverty or less

 - Child risk factors to determine most vulnerable children first (follows Great Start Readiness Program guidelines)

-To apply, families must complete a county-wide preschool application (Click here for English; hace click aquí para español) (Also available at: Discovery Days events, Head Start, Department of Human Services, Community Mental Health and Substance Abuse Services, local school districts, Intermediate School District)
+To apply, families must complete a county-wide preschool application (Click here for English; hace click aquí para español) (Also available at: Mom2Mom Sale, Head Start, Department of Human Services, Community Mental Health and Substance Abuse Services, local school districts, Intermediate School District)

 - Must complete Provider Application for Preschool Scholarships

 - Application reviews Business Information, Philosophy Statement, Health and Safety Checklist, Family Partnerships, Teaching Materials and Strategies, Tracking Learning, and Teacher Training and Education

 - Child Care Resources will perform a Program Quality Assessment (PQA)